rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 Run your own privacy-first ad blocking service within the [Free Usage Tier](https://cloud.google.com/free/) on Google Cloud.
 This guide gets you set up with a Google Cloud account, and walks you through setting up a full tunnel (all traffic) or split tunnel (DNS traffic only) VPN connection on your Android Phone.

-The benefit of a Split Tunnel VPN is that you can still interact with devices on your Local Network (such as Chromecast) and still have DNS based ad-blocking over an encyrpted connection to the cloud.
+The benefit of a Split Tunnel VPN is that you can still interact with devices on your Local Network (such as Chromecast) and still have DNS based ad-blocking over an encrypted connection to the cloud.

 | Tunnel Type | Data Usage | Security | Ad Blocking |
 | -- | -- | -- | -- |